Trustees at Save the Children

 Fiona McBain, Vice-chair

-Fiona spent her earlier career with Prudential and Arthur Young (now Ernst and Young), where she qualified as a chartered accountant, following her graduation from Glasgow University.
+Fiona was Chief Executive of Scottish Friendly, the mutual financial services group until the end of 2016, having joined in 1998 and previously served as Finance Director.
+She spent her earlier career with Prudential and Arthur Young (now Ernst and Young), where she qualified as a chartered accountant, following her graduation from Glasgow University.

 Gareth Davies, Honorary Treasurer